JackHanke/flappy/README.md

 ![](./assets/flappytitle.gif)

 A vanilla policy gradient network that learns to play Flappy Bird, using [TensorFlow.js](https://www.tensorflow.org/js) and a [PlayCanvas](https://playcanvas.com/) implementation of the original game. bongocat assets from [here](https://github.com/kuroni/bongocat-osu/tree/master).
+The tensorflow.js PPO implementation was modified from [this repo](https://github.com/zemlyansky/ppo-tfjs/tree/main).

 ## Dev Notes